Ora Washington: Tennis

 Shortly after her older sister, Georgia, died of tuberculosis, Washington found a home away from home at the YWCA that had opened in 1918 to serve black members of the Germantown neighborhood.
 Washington began playing tennis on the courts there in the early 1920s.
 In 1924, she went on to win the Wilmington, Delaware, city championships in singles, doubles, and mixed doubles.
-The following year, she defeated the reigning national African American singles champion Isadore Channels.
+The following year, she defeated the reigning national Black American singles champion Isadore Channels.
 She won her first national title in 1925 with Lula Ballard at national doubles tournament of the all-Black American Tennis Association, which she would continue to win for the next eleven years.
 After moving to Chicago in 1929, Washington won her first singles championship that same year when she defeated Frances Gittens in three sets.
 Despite losing the first set to Gittens 4-6, she came back in the second set 6-4, and defeated Gittens in the third set 6-2.
 With this win, she had secured her first singles title.
 She would win the title seven more times by 1937.

 On the tennis court, Washington's presence loomed larger to her opponents than her 5 ft 7 in, 130 lb frame.
 Biographers have noted that she favored an unconventional tennis playing style.
 A right-hander, she held the racket in the middle of the grip, "choking up" like a baseball player on a bat.
 She also preferred brief warmup sessions before matches, saying, "I'd rather play from scratch and warm up as I went along."
 Opponents and fans described Washington as a strategic and physically strong player, noting her intimidating competitiveness and overhead play.
 Tennis great Arthur Ashe credited her foot speed, honed during her basketball play, as one of her greatest strengths on the court.